austinandrade/airlines_data_analysis/README.md

 The best experiences were reported on the Airbus A350-1000, Boeing 787, and Boeing 747-400; significant dissatisfaction was noted with the A321NEO and specific Boeing configurations.
 ![tableau-aircrafts](/images/ratings_by_aircraft.png)

+### 6. Correlations
+#### Positive Correlations
+- Seat Comfort and Value for Money: There's a strong positive correlation between seat comfort and perceived value for money (0.68), suggesting that comfort significantly influences perceptions of value.
+- Cabin Staff Service and Food & Beverages: A high correlation (0.65) indicates that good cabin staff service is often associated with higher food and beverage satisfaction.
+- Food & Beverages and Value for Money: The quality and satisfaction with food and beverages are strongly correlated with perceived value for money (0.63).

+#### Negative or Low Correlations
+Overall Rating and Specific Features: Surprisingly, the overall rating shows a low correlation with specific features like seat comfort, cabin staff service, and food and beverages.
+This indicates other factors influencing the overall rating or that passengers weigh certain aspects more heavily depending on their priorities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>